0xmoei/autonity-validator/README.md

 >
 > The exchange uses API keys for authentication, so you must create an API key for your account before you start trading

-* CAX is disabled now, but you need to check discord closely to see when it opens, you must be early to buy more NTN in lower prices
+* You must be early or tricky to buy more NTN in lower prices in CAX

 ### 9.1 Install httpie
 ```console